jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Tracker
 Set: The Predator Battles
 **It Wants Us to Run**
 Tracker has a keyword that says: “Tracker has +1/+1 for each different basic Location type on all sides.”
-There are six basic Location types, one for each Power Symbol (even though there are more than six different names for these six types): (Humanity/"Earth"), (Alien/"Space"), (Energy
+There are six basic Location types, one for each Power Symbol (even though there are more than six different names for these six types): (Humanity/"Earth"), (Alien/"Space"), (Energy/"Blue"), (Intellect/"Yellow"), (Skill/"Red"), and (Might/"Green").

 # Trance
 Set: Resistance